 BAX Investors Have Opportunity to Lead Baxter International Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Baxter International Inc. ("Baxter" or the "Company") (NYSE: BAX).
+LOS ANGELES, Aug.
+23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Baxter International Inc. ("Baxter" or the "Company") (NYSE: BAX).

 Class Period: May 25, 2022 – February 8, 2023